-Lake Huron is the third largest of the lakes by volume with 3,540 km3 (850 cubic miles) of water.
-Its average depth is 59 meters (195 feet) and its maximum depth is 229 meters (750 feet).
-The Saginaw River basin is intensively farmed and contains the Flint and Saginaw-Bay City metropolitan areas.
+Lake Huron is the Great Lake that forms Michigan's mitten shape right next to Canada.
+It has the longest shoreline of the Great Lakes.
+It is the third largest of the lakes by volume with 3,540 km (850 cubic miles) of water.
+Its average depth is 59 meters (195 feet) and its maximum depth is 229 meters (750 feet); The Saginaw River basin is intensively farmed and contains the Flint and Saginaw-Bay City metropolitan areas.
 Saginaw Bay, like Green Bay, contains a very productive fishery.
-Geophysical Lake Huron

-- Lake Huron Lakewide Action and Management Plans (LAMPs)
+- Lakewide Action and Management Plans for the Great Lakes